cvilsmeier/go-sqlite-bench/README.md

 Performance tests show that Sqinn-Go is comparable to cgo-based solutions, depending on the use case and on the cgo-solution that's used.

-For benchmarks I used `github.com/mattn/go-sqlite3` and `crawshaw.io/sqlite`, two cgo-based solutions.
-The first (mattn) is the de-facto standard and widely used.
-The second (crawshaw) is a newer library.
-Most notabley, mattn is a `database/sql` driver, crawshaw is not.
+For benchmarks I used the following libraries:

+- `github.com/mattn/go-sqlite3`, a cgo-based solution.
+This library is (still) the de-facto standard and widely used.

+- `modernc.org/sqlite`, a pure-go solution.
+This is a newer library, based purely on a go implementation of the sqlite3 source code.

+- `crawshaw.io/sqlite`, a cgo-based solution.
+This is not a `database/sql` driver.

 The test setup is as follows: